LBRYFoundation/lbry.org/docs/faq/how-to-publish/index.md

 3. Select `New Channel` in the dropdown menu.

-4. Fill in your your preffered channel name, title and description.
+4. Fill in your preffered channel name, title and description.
 Please ensure that you have enough LBRY Credits in your wallet to cover the bid amount.
 There is also a small network fee associated with the creation of a channel.

    ![Create Channel](https://spee.ch/6/30ecd0c691409d0f.png)